The only child of two Haitian immigrants, Erwins’ quick smile brightens up a room as soon as he walks in.

 On the first day of his teaching career, Kevin was cursed, physically threatened, and ended the day with a black eye that showed up after a student threw a tennis ball at his face.
 Believe it or not, that ignited a lifelong passion for equitable education.
 And Kevin’s been living it ever since.

 Kevin lives on a family farm, and he’s just as comfortable baling hay as meeting with Indiana political leaders.
 When he’s not on the farm, he splits time between EduSource and Crossroads Education, where he serves as CEO/Founder.
 The purpose of Crossroads comes back to Kevin’s roots in education – the company exists to enhance education by building tech-enabled near-peer models and community ecosystems.
 Before working at Crossroads full time, Kevin was a mathematics professor at IUPUI.
 He and his wife Sarah have three children: Josie, Jack, and Dylan.

 Purdue University – PhD in Educational Mathematics (2014)

 University of Texas at Austin – MA in Mathematics (2008)

 Jason’s dream world would be filled with interesting people that constantly have new and innovative ideas and want to talk about them.
 And chocolate.
 Lots of chocolate.

-Taylor University — BS in Computer Science (2000)
+Taylor University — BS in Computer Science / Systems (2000)